 Putting ecommerce knowledge to action

 And there you have it.
-We just discussed what ecommerce is, the types of merchants that do business online, and the biggest success (and failures) in the industry.
+Now you know what ecommerce is, the types of merchants that do business online, and the biggest successes (and failures) in the industry.
 What’s next?

 Answer: take action.